 - 7.7.1 Both physical and functional interconnections between systems have been a feature of airplane design for many years.
 Section 25.1309(b) accounts for this in requiring systems to be considered in relation to other systems.
-Provided the interfaces between systems are relatively few and simple, and hence readily understandable.
-Compliance may often be shown through a series of SSAs.
+Provided the interfaces between systems are relatively few and simple, and hence readily understandable, compliance may often be shown through a series of system safety assessments (SSA).
 Each SSA deals with a particular failure condition (or more likely a group of failure conditions) associated with a system and, where necessary, accounts for failures arising at the interface with other systems.
 However, where the systems and their interfaces become more complex and extensive, the task of showing compliance may become more complex.
-It is, therefore, essential that the means of compliance are considered early in the design phase to ensure that the design can be supported by a viable safety assessment strategy.
+It is therefore essential that the means of compliance are considered early in the design phase to ensure that the design can be supported by a viable safety assessment strategy.
 Aspects of the guidance material that should be given particular consideration are as follows: - 7.7.1.1 Planning the proposed means of compliance.
-This should include development assurance activities to mitigate the occurrence and effects of errors in the design. - Considering the importance of architectural design in limiting the impact and propagation of failures. - 7.7.1.3 The potential for common cause failures and cascading failure effects and the possible need to assess combinations of multiple lower level failure conditions.
-(For example, multiple minor and/or major failure conditions can lead up to a hazardous or catastrophic failure condition). - 7.7.1.4 The importance of multi-disciplinary teams in identifying and classifying significant failure conditions.
+This should include development assurance activities to mitigate the occurrence and effects of errors in the design. - 7.7.1.2 Considering the importance of architectural design in limiting the impact and propagation of failures. - 7.7.1.3 The potential for common cause failures and cascading failure effects and the possible need to assess combinations of multiple lower level failure conditions.
+(For example, multiple minor and/or major failure conditions can lead up to a hazardous or catastrophic failure condition).